gbyourss/Disfluency-ICON/README.md

 # Disfluency-ICON

-Contains scripts and Models for the Shared Task in ICON 2023 - Disfluency Identification for 6 Indian Languages 2023
+Contains scripts for the Shared Task in ICON 2023 - Disfluency Identification for 6 Indian Languages 2023

 ### Repository Contains